kexiZeroing/kexiZeroing.github.io/src/posts/learn-from-advent-of-vue-2022.md

 description: ""
 added: "Dec 27 2022"
 tags: [vue]
-updatedDate: "Jan 28 2024"
+updatedDate: "Mar 6 2024"
 ---

 ### Code Structure
-[Advent Of Vue](https://www.getrevue.co/profile/AdventOfVue) is a series of Vue coding challenges.
-The template of code starter is here https://stackblitz.com/edit/vue3-vite-starter
+Use the template https://stackblitz.com/edit/vue3-vite-starter to start.

-In a Vue component, `<script setup>` can be used alongside normal `<script>` (Use the options API or Run setup code one time).
+In a Vue component, `<script setup>` can be used alongside normal `<script>` using the options API.
 It works because the `<script setup>` block is compiled into the component's `setup()` function, [check out the docs](https://vuejs.org/api/sfc-script-setup.html#usage-alongside-normal-script)

 Components using `<script setup>` are closed by default - i.e. the public instance of the component will not expose any of the bindings declared inside `<script setup>`.
 To explicitly expose properties, use the `defineExpose` compiler macro.